 When I think of our FAMILY and the word PLAY, I think perhaps that ship has sailed.
-Our kids are all in middle school, so there isn’t a lot of interest in play time anymore, is there?
+Our kids are all in middle school, so there isn’t a lot of interest in playtime anymore, is there?
 There’s a lot of playing around perhaps.
 And the term “playdate” has long been replaced with “hangout.”
 But, is there a need for regular family playtime?

 I think it’s why so many of us love to travel and plan family vacations nowadays.
 It’s the only time we carve out for downtime to be together.
-I believe that today’s culture deprives us the regular opportunity for family play and we need to wake up to that fact and intentionally incorporate it back in.
-Stuart Brown is a leading expert on play who believes that the importance of play is essential through our lifetime.
-He even wrote a book on the science of play, and its essential role in fueling our happiness and intelligence throughout our lives.
+I believe that today’s culture deprives us of the regular opportunity for family play and we need to wake up to that fact and intentionally incorporate it back in.
+Stuart Brown is a leading expert on play who believes that the importance of play is essential throughout our lifetime.
+He even wrote a book on the science of play and its essential role in fueling our happiness and intelligence throughout our lives.
 We cannot let go of relaxed, silly fun at any age.
 It is the piece of family life that keeps us joyful and connected.

 When you think about your family, what are those activities you enjoy doing where you just lose track of time having fun together?

-3. GEOCACHING- the kids introduced us to this fun treasure hunt type phenomenon.
-We always were on the lookout for different Geocaches‘ wherever we went.
+3. GEOCACHING- the kids introduced us to this fun treasure hunt-type phenomenon.
+We always were on the lookout for different Geocaches wherever we went.